PurpleNinja225/NASible/docs/applications/traefik.md

 Homepage: [https://traefik.io](https://traefik.io)

-Traefik is a reverse proxy used to provide external access to your Ansible-NAS box.
+Traefik is a reverse proxy used to provide external access to your NASible box.
 Additionally, Traefik will automatically request and renew SSL certificates for you.

 You can configure which applications are available externally by enabling the `<application_name>_available_externally` setting for each application in the Advanced Settings section of your `all.yml`.